Student Support Offices & Resources

 DU offers many academic and support resources, each aimed to support your success as a student.

 More detailed information about the types of academic and support services can be found below.
-We also offer and encourage these resources, tips, and information for coping during COVID-19.

 Subject-Specific Academic Support